RWANDA: Article 6 Readiness & Carbon Market Internship Program (GGGI)

 Stakeholder Engagement

-• Help organize stakeholder consultations and capacity-building workshops
+• Organize stakeholder consultations and capacity-building workshops

 • Prepare training materials, logistics, and workshop reports